Active Substance: anagrelide

 What information is still awaited for Xagrid?

-The company that markets Xagrid will regularly inform the CHMP of all information published on the effectiveness of the medicine.
+Since Xagrid has been approved under exceptional circumstances, the company that markets Xagrid will regularly inform the CHMP of all information published on the effectiveness of the medicine.

 Other information about Xagrid